iBexal/FIRES/README.md

 This takes a header, reads through the given exposure length and returns an educated guess on what type of file would be expected to have the given exposure time. header must be a header returned by open_fits, or one read in by using astropy's fits.open().

-- determine_obs_type(header):
+- determine_obs_type(header, log=True):
-This takes a header from open_fits, and checks the observation type using the observation type given by the header, a guess made by guess_obs_with_exptime(), and the object name given by the header.
+- - This takes a header from open_fits, and checks the observation type using the observation type given by the header, a guess made by guess_obs_with_exptime(), and the object name given by the header.
-If the guess from the exposure time and the observation type given by the header are the same, the check is passed as a match.
+- - set log=False to disable the check outputs, and only return the observation type If the guess from the exposure time and the observation type given by the header are the same, the check is passed as a match.
 If the check fails, the guess and the object name are compared.
 If they match, the check is passed without a match.
 If the check if passed, the observation type is returned alongside the check as either a "match", or not.
 If all of these checks fail, the check is failed and the observation type is returned alongside the check as "failed".

 - get_coords(header, deg=False):
-This takes a header and returns the sexagesimal ra and dec saved in the comment of the HERCULES header.
+- - This takes a header and returns the sexagesimal ra and dec saved in the comment card of the HERCULES header.
-If deg=True, it will return the ra and dec in a degrees format from the respective cards.
+- - If deg=True, it will return the ra and dec in a degrees format.

 - def convert_deg_coords(ra_deg, dec_deg):
-This takes a set of ra and dec in degrees format and converts it into sexagesimal format.
+- - This takes a set of ra and dec in degrees format and converts it into sexagesimal format.
-The ra and dec must be `float` or `int`.
+- - The ra and dec must be `float` or `int`.

-- def add_new_coords_to_header(header):
+- def add_new_coords_to_header(header, log=True):
-This takes a header and adds new cards based on the sexigesimal coordinates saved in the comment of the header, and coordinates from SIMBAD.
+- - This takes a header and adds new cards based on the sexigesimal coordinates saved in the comment of the header, and coordinates from SIMBAD.
 The updated header is returned.
-If the exposure type is a `Stellar`, SIMBAD will be queried using the object name to generate coordinates.
+- - Set log=False to turn off the log output, and return only the new header If the exposure type is a `Stellar`, SIMBAD will be queried using the object name to generate coordinates.
 If these coordinates are sufficiently seperated from the coordinates saved in the header, this result is also returned alongside the new header.
 If the coordinates are further north than +15 degrees, the SIMBAD coordinates are noted as "Unreasonable".

 - def save_new_fits(header, data, folder=None):